Golden Globes 2024 red carpet highlights: Looks, quotes and more key moments

 Rosamund Pike wore what she described as a "protective veil."
 She said it was added to her outfit after she suffered a skiing accident over Christmas.
 Her injury has since healed, but Pike said she'd fallen in love with the look, so she decided to keep the headpiece.

 Aria Mia Loberti was joined on the red carpet by a guide dog.
-Loberti played the blind heroine in Netflix's "All the Light We Cannot See," which was nominated for Best Television Limited Series, Anthology Series or Motion Picture Made for Television.
+Loberti, who is blind, played the blind heroine in Netflix's "All the Light We Cannot See," which was nominated for Best Television Limited Series, Anthology Series or Motion Picture Made for Television.

 Da'Vine Joy Randolph, who wore a deep red peplum gown with a sequined bodice, took home the first award of the night for Best Actress in a Supporting Role in a Motion Picture for her role in "The Holdovers."